TestRoots/watchdog/CONTRIBUTING.md

   1. Select the target platform from `/watchdog/eclipse/platform/watchdog.eclipse.platform.target`
 1. Works.

+After your are done, you will see a relatively complicated structure of projects.
+In the following, we explain each of them:

+- `watchdog.eclipse.plugin` contains the Eclipse-specific code for the WatchDog Eclipse plugin.
+It includes customizations for Eclipse and depends on
+- `watchdog.core`, which contains mutually shared code for the Eclipse and the IntelliJ plugins.
+- `watchdog` ...

 ## IntelliJ
 1. Download the free IC edition
 1. Install the "Intellij plugin development with Maven"-plugin from https://plugins.jetbrains.com/plugin/7127-intellij-plugin-development-with-maven